 Here's my guidelines with specific companies and brands.
-Our web Virtual Pharmacy is a fast, secure, and inexpensive option for ordering.
-I include product names and their associated order codes for your convenience, with over 350 brands at a 20% discount.
+Our web Virtual Pharmacies, either Wellevate or Fullscript, are a fast, secure, and inexpensive option for ordering.
+I include product names and their associated order codes (codes for Wellevate pharmacy only) for your convenience, with over 425 brands at a 20% discount.
 For details see our web article, Virtual Pharmacy Products & Ordering, found under our Learning Center.
 If you don't make smoothies, relax.
 All you need is a blender and 3 minutes.
 Soon they'll become a favorite meal, and the healthiest.
 Feel free to change up the ingredients, and have fun!

 Smoothie Guidelines & Ingredients

 There's many ‘green’ powders available, but ‘NanoGreens 10®’ is superior due to the liposomal technology.
 (Virtual Pharmacy code: NANOGREENS).
 Use 1 scoop per smoothie.
-A great option?
-Hawaiian spirulina powder.
+Another option is Hawaiian spirulina powder.
 Other brands are often contaminated or low in phycocyanin, an important healing plant pigment.
 Use Spirulina Pacifica Hawaiian (code: NX1026).
 Great if you have a heavy metal load or toxicity.
 Be careful of the amount used.
 Many people don't like the taste if you use too much.
 Try one half teaspoon per smoothie which gives it a deep green color without any yucky taste!

 Optional: Got a tight budget?
 Use a couple handfuls of fresh spinach instead.
 Spinach has the least bitter taste of all the greens.